-During fiscal year 2017, non-employee directors were entitled to the following annual retainers:
+During fiscal year 2018, non-employee directors were entitled to the following annual retainers:

-Fiscal Year 2017 Director Retainers
+Fiscal Year 2018 Director Retainers

-Annual Retainer (1) \$100,000 Annual Equity Award (2) \$130,000 Non-Executive Chairman Retainer (1) \$110,000 Audit Committee Chair Retainer (1) \$ 20,000 Compensation Committee Chair Retainer (1) \$ 15,000 Nominating and Corporate Governance Committee Chair Retainer (1) \$ 15,000
+Annual Retainer (1) \$100,000 Annual Equity Award (2) \$130,000 Non-Executive Chairman Retainer (1) \$110,000 Audit Committee Chair Retainer (1) \$ 20,000 Compensation and Leadership Development Committee Chair Retainer (1) \$ 15,000 Nominating and Corporate Governance Committee Chair Retainer (1) \$ 15,000

 - (1) Amounts payable in cash may be deferred pursuant to The Chemours Company Stock Accumulation and Deferred Compensation Plan for Directors (the "Directors Deferred Compensation Plan"), which is described further below. - (2) Equity awards are valued as of the grant date and rounded up to the nearest whole share.
-For 2017, equity awards were in the form of restricted stock units ("RSUs") that convert into shares of common stock when a director leaves the Board.
-Before the RSUs are converted into shares, directors are not entitled to dividends on the RSUs, but they receive dividend equivalents (credited in the form of additional RSUs) that likewise are converted into shares (with any fractional share paid in cash) upon termination of service.
+For 2018, equity awards were in the form of shares of common stock or deferred stock units (DSUs) that convert into shares of common stock when a director leaves the Board.
+Before DSUs are converted into shares, directors are not entitled to dividends on the DSUs, but they receive dividend equivalents (credited in the form of additional DSUs) that likewise are converted into shares (with any fractional share paid in cash) upon termination of service.